-The sample frame is the Central Business Register (DIRCE), a list of companies that is updated once a year from administrative sources, mainly related to taxes and Social Security.
+The sampling frame is obtained from the Central Business Register (DIRCE), a list of enterprises that is updated once a year from administrative sources, mainly related to taxes and Social Security.
 It is also updated with information from the statistical operations of the INE.

-The Central Business Register contains information on the main economic activity, the number of employees and turnover, variables used in the sample design, and on identification and localization data, necessary for the correct collection of the information.
+DIRCE is an integrated information system at various levels where it stands out, from lowest to highest: establishment, Legal Unit, Statistical Enterprise, and enterprise group.
+For each of these levels, DIRCE contains information on the main economic activity, the number of employees and turnover, variables used in the sample design, and on identification and localization data, necessary for the correct collection of the information.